chemerisuk/better-dom/README.md

 Event handling best practices
 -----------------------------
 Events handling is a big part of writing code for DOM.
-And there are some features included to the library APIs that force developers to use best practicises for solving their problems.
+And there are some features included to the library APIs that force developers to prevent known issues in their code.

 > Get rid of the event object